-Six Gun Territory in Ocala, Florida, was a very popular attraction in the days before Walt Disney World.
+Six Gun Territory in the Silver Springs area east of Ocala was a very popular attraction in the days before Walt Disney World.

 This western themed Florida tourist attraction opened in February 1963, and entertained tourists for 20 years.
 A trip to Ocala for many tourists included some time spent both at Six Gun and at Silver Springs down the road.